gradgrind/WZC/docs/basics.md

  - TAG (string): The short name (abbreviation) for the room, its primary identifier.
  - NAME (string): The full name for the room (not used for timetable processing, can be empty).
  - NOT_AVAILABLE: An Array of pairs, each pair containing a day and hour in which the room is not available.
 The day and hour members are keys to the node table.
  - ROOMS_NEEDED: An optional Array of ROOMS keys.
-When present it defines the room as a room group, specifiying that it is not a real room itself, but requires multiple real rooms.
+When present it defines the room as a room group, specifying that it is not a real room itself, but requires multiple real rooms.
  - $REF (string, optional): Where the data is imported from another program, this can be used as to reference a room (or room group) in the other program.

 #### CLASSES